Request a Demo Search

 How donor management and fundraising software can support strategic planning

-• Review data analytics and reports to understand your nonprofit’s current fundraising and donor engagement situation.
-Use this information to understand what’s going well and where there is room for improvement.
+• Review data analytics and reports to assess your nonprofit’s current fundraising and donor engagement situation.
+Use this information to identify what’s working and where improvement is needed.

 • Set goals and assess progress made toward them.
 Using your software, you can establish goals and assign team members to take charge of each task.